binaryedge/docs.binaryedge.io/docs/modules/web-enrich.md

 - extended - Extend functionalities of plugins.
 This could be tests that would take some time
     - "config":{"extended":true}

+Features of the extended flag (**currently available**):

+- WordPress Plugin:
+    - If no users were found it will try to enumerate the first 50 users in another way
+    - It will check if the top 200 plugins are installed

 ## Schema

 ### web-enrich Event Schema